Running Shoes Fitting Guide

 If you see about half of your arch, you have the most common foot type and are considered a normal pronator.
 Contrary to popular belief, pronation is a good thing.
 When the arch collapses inward, this "pronation" absorbs shock.
 As a normal pronator, you can wear just about any shoe, but may be best suited to a stability shoe that provides moderate arch support (or medial stability).
 Lightweight runners with normal arches may prefer neutral-cushioned shoes without any added support.

 If you see almost your entire footprint, you have a flat foot, which means you're probably an overpronator.
-That is, a micro-second after footstrike, your arch collapses inward too much, resulting in excessive foot motion and increasing your risk of injuries.
-You need either stability shoes, which employ devices such as dual-density midsoles and supportive "posts" to reduce pronation and are best for mild to moderate overpronators, or motion-control shoes, which have firmer support devices and are best for severe overpronators, as well as tall, heavy (over 165 pounds), or bow-legged runners.
+That is, a micro-second after your foot strikes the ground, your arch collapses inward too much, resulting in excessive foot motion and increasing your risk of injuries.
+You need either stability shoes, which employ devices such as dual-density midsoles and supportive "posts" to reduce pronation and are best for mild to moderate overpronators, or motion-control shoes, which have firmer support devices and are best for severe overpronators, as well as runners that weigh over 165 pounds, or tall or bow-legged runners.

 If you see just your heel, the ball of your foot, and a thin line on the outside of your foot, you have a high arch, the least common foot type.
 This means you're likely an underpronator, or supinator, which can result in too much shock traveling up your legs, since your arch doesn't collapse enough to absorb the shock of your foot hitting the ground.
 Underpronators are best suited to neutral-cushioned shoes because they need a softer midsole to encourage pronation.
-It's vital that an underpronator's shoes have no added stability devices to reduce or control pronation, the way a stability or motion-control shoe would.
+It's vital that an underpronator's shoes have no added stability devices to reduce or control pronation (those devices are in stability or motion-control shoes.

 Cushioning Shoes (neutral)